jessedi0n/openai-chatgpt-chrome-extension/README.md

 ## Features

- - Easy access to the OpenAI ChatGPT language models from any website
+ - Easy access to the OpenAI language and images models without leaving your favorite website
- - Seamlessly switch between the different language models
+ - Seamlessly switch between different models
  - Copy the generated text with one click
+ - Download the generated image with one click
- - API-Key is stored locally on your machine
+ - API-Key is safely stored in the browser's local storage and never leaves your device

 ## Note